-There are four methods (criteria) of decision making that we will look at.
+There are four types of criteria that we will look at.

 Expected Value (Realist)

 Compute the expected value under each action and then pick the action with the largest expected value.
 This is the only method of the four that incorporates the probabilities of the states of nature.
 The expected value criterion is also called the Bayesian principle.